Propane24/Custom-DNS-Server/README.md

 }

-You can add more domains by editing this file.
+You can add additional domains by editing this file.

 Error Handling